each/draft-aname/draft-ietf-dnsop-aname.md

 In these first two cases, the resolver MAY perform ANAME sibling address record substitution as described in (#subst).
-Any edit performed in the final step is applied to response's Answer section.
+Any edit performed in the final step is applied to the Answer section of the response.
 The resolver SHOULD then perform Additional section processing as described in (#additional).

 If the resolver's client is querying using an API such as `getaddrinfo` [@?RFC3493] that does not support DNSSEC validation, the